minkaotic/front-end-notes/MVC-and-Razor.md

 ### Controllers & Default Routing
 **Controllers** are classes whose names have to end in `...Controller`, and which inherit from the `System.Web.Mvc.Controller` base class.

-Any public method of a controller is called an **action method**.
-An action method typically returns one of the MVC *action result types*, which derive from the [ActionResult](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.actionresult?view=aspnet-mvc-5.2) class; the return type of action methods is therefore usually `ActionResult`.
+Controllers have one or more **action methods**, which typically return one of the MVC *action result types*, which derive from the [ActionResult](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.actionresult?view=aspnet-mvc-5.2) class; the return type of action methods is therefore usually `ActionResult`.

+> Both controllers and action methods need to be public.

 By default, the **routing** created by MVC for pages is `~/controllerName/actionName`, for example: